pydata/xarray/doc/user-guide/hierarchical-data.rst

     These children obviously have another parent, Marge Simpson, but ``DataTree`` nodes can only have a maximum of one parent.
-    Genealogical `family trees are not even technically trees <https://en.wikipedia.org/wiki/Family_tree#Graph_theory>`_ in the mathematical sense - the fact that distant relatives can mate makes it a directed acyclic graph.
+    Genealogical `family trees are not even technically trees <https://en.wikipedia.org/wiki/Family_tree#Graph_theory>`_ in the mathematical sense - the fact that distant relatives can mate makes them directed acyclic graphs.
     Trees of ``DataTree`` objects cannot represent this.

 Homer is currently listed as having no parent (the so-called "root node" of this tree), but we can update his :py:class:`~xarray.DataTree.parent` property: